 Content Wider Than Screen

 When content is wider than your screen, this usually means that you have an element on your page or an image that hasn’t been sized properly for mobile devices.
-A common issues with WordPress sites, this can happen if an image is given a caption or a plugin is used to generate an element that isn’t native to a theme.
+A common issue with WordPress sites, this can happen if an image is given a caption or a plugin is used to generate an element that isn’t native to a theme.

 A quick fix is to immediately remove the image or element that is causing the content to be wider than the screen.
 A long term fix is to modify the code to ensure that the content or element is responsive to mobile usability.